- December 12, 2017

 - Research shows that many of those seeking later-life divorces are no longer satisfied with their marriages and want to pursue their own interests and independence in their remaining years.

-If you are thinking about getting divorced or have decided to end your marriage Church, Langdon, Lopp, Banet Law, based in New Albany, Indiana, helps people start new lives by protecting their interests and defending their legal rights in divorce proceedings.
-We proudly serve communities throughout Kentucky and Indiana including, but not limited to, Jefferson County, KY; Floyd County, IN; Clark County, IN; and Harrison County, IN.
+If you are thinking about ending your marriage, our divorce lawyers in New Albany, Indiana are ready to protect your interests and defend your legal rights in these proceedings.
+At Church, Langdon, Lopp and Banet, we proudly serve communities throughout Kentucky and Indiana including, but not limited to, Jefferson County, KY; Floyd County, IN; Clark County, IN; and Harrison County, IN.
 Contact us by calling (812) 725-8224 or using our online form.